miketeachestech/hsc-software-engineering-resources/Practice Questions/1. Secure Software Architecture/2_DEVELOPING_SECURE_CODE_PT1_ANS.md

 - **1 mark** awarded for correctly selecting the answer.

 **3.** *(1 mark)*
-- Correct Answer: **B) Restricting applications from accessing system resources beyond their scope**
+- Correct Answer: **C) Restricting applications from accessing system resources beyond their scope**
 - **1 mark** awarded for correctly selecting the answer.

 ---